NAKAYAMA BUNGORÔ I

 Career:

-Fall 1784: he becomes katakiyaku and makes his debut in ôshibai (Kado no Shibai).
+Fall 1784: he became katakiyaku and made his debut in ôshibai in Ôsaka at the Kado no Shibai.

-1st lunar month of 1793: premiere at the Naka no Shibai of the ni-no-kawari drama "Keisei Yanagi Zakura", the first yanagisawa-sôdômono in Kabuki history, written by Tatsuoka Mansaku and Chikamatsu Tokusô; Bungorô plays the role of Yamana Kumatarô [more details].
+1st lunar month of 1793: premiere at the Naka no Shibai of the ni-no-kawari drama "Keisei Yanagi Zakura", the first yanagisawa-sôdômono in Kabuki history, written by Tatsuoka Mansaku and Chikamatsu Tokusô; Bungorô played the role of Yamana Kumatarô [more details].

-4th lunar month of 1796: premiere at the Kado no Shibai of the drama "Hade Kurabe Ishikawa-zome", written by Chikamatsu Tokuzô, Tatsuoka Mansaku and Namiki Shôzô II; Bungorô plays the roles of Sesonji Chûnagon Kiminari, Ueno's sister, Sannigorobê and Hei no Heibei [more details].
+4th lunar month of 1796: premiere at the Kado no Shibai of the drama "Hade Kurabe Ishikawa-zome", written by Chikamatsu Tokuzô, Tatsuoka Mansaku and Namiki Shôzô II; Bungorô played the roles of Sesonji Chûnagon Kiminari, Ueno's sister, Sannigorobê and Hei no Heibei [more details].

-Fall 1812: he goes back to Ôsaka.
+Fall 1812: he went back to Ôsaka.

 Comments: